tomblanchard/boilerplate/README.md

 ##### `framework/objects/`

-All objects are throughly explain [here](http://tomblanchard.github.io/boilerplate).
+All objects are throughly explained [here](http://tomblanchard.github.io/boilerplate).

 Where all the default objects live.
 The way I author my CSS objects is a little different from the usual approach, instead of limiting the object from just being contained in a class (which limits usage to either a class in the HTML or the `@extend` directive in Sass) also have it in a mixin.
 For example this is what the `framework/objects/_bare-list.scss` object looks like: